The images above are shown for illustration purposes only. They may not be an exact representation of the product.

 N-Acetylcysteine (NAC) + NeilMed Sinus Rinse

 N-acetylcysteine (NAC) is a powerful adjunct in ENT care, especially for chronic sinusitis, post-surgical recovery, and infections involving resistant bacteria or fungi.
 While traditionally used as a mucolytic to thin mucus, compounded NAC offers added benefits as a biofilm disruptor and quorum sensing inhibitor—breaking down the protective matrix that shields bacteria and allowing antibiotics to work more effectively.
 ENT specialists often use NAC in customized sinus rinses, nebulized solutions, or ear drops to address complex conditions like MRSA sinusitis, fungal infections, nasal polyps, and cystic fibrosis–related airway issues.
 When paired with agents like mupirocin, amphotericin B, tobramycin, or budesonide, NAC helps target biofilms, reduce inflammation, and improve patient outcomes.
-Compounded formulations from PCAB-accredited pharmacies like HDRx allow for tailored treatment strategies and optimized delivery across ENT care.
+Compounded formulations from accredited pharmacies like HDRx allow for tailored treatment strategies and optimized delivery across ENT care.
 Read more about NAC here →

 NeilMed Sinus Rinse is a trusted, easy-to-use nasal irrigation system designed to flush out mucus, allergens, and debris from the nasal passages.
 Often recommended by ENT providers, it’s also used to deliver compounded medications like antibiotics, corticosteroids, antifungals, and NAC for chronic rhinosinusitis or post-surgical care.